John Layfield: Non-WWE appearances and Lucha Libre AAA Worldwide (2024–present)

+On June 11, 2026, Layfield would return to the ring at OVW 1400 with Cash Flow in a Tornado Tag Team match against Kash Daniel and Dustin Jackson.

 Business career

 WWE describes Layfield as a "self-made" millionaire.
 In 2003, Layfield published a book on financial management titled Have More Money Now.
 He and his wife, then Oppenheimer Holdings' financial analyst Meredith Whitney, were featured in the August 2008 issue of Fortune magazine.

 Layfield is the founder of Layfield Energy.
 In 2008, Layfield Energy launched a drink called MamaJuana Energy.
 In March 2009, Layfield Energy became the main sponsor and advertiser of Ohio Valley Wrestling, a former WWE developmental promotion based in Louisville, Kentucky.

 Layfield has lived full-time in Bermuda since shortly after his retirement from in-ring activity.
 Feeling confined living in New York City, he spent the summer of 2009 in Bermuda at his wife's encouragement, and the couple soon bought a full-time home there.
 As he acclimated to Bermuda, he noticed what he called "the almost predominant black-on-black violence that is unfortunately pervasive throughout the local neighborhoods", and in 2011 created the nonprofit organization Beyond Rugby Bermuda, using rugby union to provide young people with an alternative to gangs.
 The organization is an offshoot of Beyond Sport, a South African nonprofit that uses running for similar purposes; Layfield was introduced to that group's founder when he and his wife visited the country for the 2010 FIFA World Cup.
 He spends much of his time outside of WWE with the organization, filling duties as varied as celebrity fundraising and mowing the rugby field.
 Beyond Rugby Bermuda began with six boys; as of February 2017, more than 400 boys and girls were involved.
 Layfield is now a global ambassador for Beyond Sport alongside figures such as Tony Blair and Desmond Tutu.

 In the spring of 2018, Major League Rugby announced that they would start an expansion team in New York City.
 In this announcement, it was announced that the co-founders of the Rugby New York club would be James Kennedy and Layfield.